- myrrh (n.)

 - mystagogue (n.)

-- "person who initiates into mysteries," 1550s, from Latin mystagogus "a guide to the mysteries," from Greek mystagogos, from mystes "one initiated into the mysteries" (see mystery (n.1)) + agogos "leading, a leader" (see act (n.)).
+- "person who initiates into mysteries," 1550s, from Latin mystagogus "a guide to the mysteries," from Greek mystagogos, from mystes "one initiated into the mysteries" (see mystery (n.1)) + agogos "leading, a leader" (from PIE root *ag- (1) "to drive, draw out or forth, move").
 Related: Mystagogic; mystagogical; mystagogy; mystagoguery.

 - mysterious (adj.)